 Tintoretto has set the washing of the feet in a large room with a fire beneath a massive hood and a long table at an angle on the left.
 There are 12 people present excluding the servant woman, who appears from behind the curtain at the back of the room to the left – this means that Judas, who would betray Christ, must have already left.
 This is unusual: Judas is normally included in paintings of this episode by other artists as well as by Tintoretto.
 He might have been left out because he was shown leaving the table in The Last Supper, which Tintoretto may have painted first, in about 1563–4.

-Christ washing the Feet of the Disciples illustrates the need for self-abasement and fraternal love, as well as for purification by Baptism and penance.
-Penance was required before receiving Communion.
-The Counter-Reformation Church placed renewed emphasis on the proper preparation for receiving Communion, which may explain the popularity of this episode as a subject for chapels of the Sacrament in late sixteenth-century Italy.
+Christ washing the Feet of the Disciples illustrates the need for self-abasement and fraternal love, as well as for purification by Baptism and Penance.
+Penance was required before receiving communion.
+The Counter-Reformation Church placed renewed emphasis on the proper preparation for receiving communion, which may explain the popularity of this episode as a subject for chapels of the Sacrament in late sixteenth-century Italy.
 Such paintings were often commissioned by confraternities, which emphasised charitable acts and duty to one another.

 Christ washing the Feet of the Disciples is painted on a black ground on which Tintoretto first sketched the composition in white paint.
 Some of this white brush drawing is now visible on the worn surface of the painting, for example in the legs of the torch-bearing disciple at the front left, in Peter’s shoulder, in the architecture in the background and in the brass basin.
 In many places the paint has darkened and become translucent, which now makes the blacks more dominant than Tintoretto can have intended.
-The checkered floor is largely repainted, in a much less subtle manner than that in Tintoretto’s Last Supper, which it probably originally would have resembled.
+The chequered floor is largely repainted, in a much less subtle manner than that in Tintoretto’s Last Supper, which it probably originally would have resembled.